CodeOfArdonia/MobsBanner/README.md

 # Mobs Banner

 This is a mod add various mobs banners for decoration purpose.
+You can also use them on shield.

 <div align=center><img src="https://raw.githubusercontent.com/CodeOfArdonia/MobsBanner/refs/heads/master/img/1.webp" style="width:400px;text-align:center;" alt=""></img></div>